jdkindy/appengine-php-wordpress-starter-project/DEPLOY.md

 * Create the 'wordpress_db' database
 * Allow the {GOOGLE_PROJECT} application access
 * If available, set 'Preferred location' to follow app {GOOGLE_PROJECT}
+* You do not need to change passwords or assign an IPv4 address

 ### WordPress config